cancerberoSgx/javascript-sample-projects/README.md

 So users needing to build their first javascript based projects can just download these projects as a basis where everithing just works and then adapt it to their needs.

+See inside each projct's subfolder for detailed information and usage of each.